-- The maximum period of performance is 4 years. - The anticipated direct costs budgeted for the entire period of performance will not exceed \$2.0M.
+The maximum period of performance is 4 years.

+The application's direct costs budgeted for the entire period of performance should not exceed \$3.0M.
 If indirect cost rates have been negotiated, indirect costs are to be budgeted in accordance with the organization's negotiated rate.
-No budget will be approved by the government exceeding \$2.0M direct costs or using an indirect cost rate exceeding the organization's negotiated rate.